nodejs/nodejs.dev/CONTRIBUTING.md

 ## Developer's Certificate of Origin 1.1

-By making a contribution to this project, I certify that:
+By contributing to this project, I certify that:

 * (a) The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or